Chetu-S-A/Play_automate/README.md

 Requirments:
 venv: All the necessary libraries are in the "env" directory.
   If you do not have virtual environment, please install it.
-Once you install virtualenv do:
+Once you install virtualenv run the following command:

-" sources /env/bin/activate "
+$ sources /env/bin/activate

 to activate the virtualenv